- Using separate bedrooms for your twins

 Having them in the same bedroom, therefore, will make the most sense for tired parents.

 From one year to three years, your twins will have healthier sleeping patterns.
-However, a new problem crops up.
+However, a new problem has cropped up.
 They will talk and play during bedtimes and skew the schedules.

 Do your twins want to stay together or to separate?

 If you are having a hard time making a decision, ask them.
 (Assuming they are old enough to speak).
-Some twins may want to have space to themselves while others may have a hard time falling asleep without the other.
+Some twins may want to have space to themselves, while others may have a hard time falling asleep without one another.